okk15y/DSA4262/README.md

 Before training the model and generating the predictions, ensure that you have imported the appropriate data in `.gz` or `.json` file format.
 Sample data is also provided in the repo in the [`data`](./data/) folder.
 Starting in the src folder,

-1. (Optional) Train the model: # update with sample input data path
+1. (Optional) Train the model:

     A pre-trained model ([`trained_model.keras`](./artifacts/trained_model.keras)) is provided in the [`artifacts`](./artifacts/) directory.
 You can skip this step if you wish to use the provided model.
     ```sh
     python model_training.py --input ../data/train_data.json.gz --labels ../data/train_labels.csv
     ```
-2. Generate predictions:  #update this with sample input data path
+2. Generate predictions:
     ```sh
     python prediction.py --input ../data/prediction_data.json --output ../data/predictions/predictions.csv --model ../artifacts/trained_model.keras
     ```